These transfers could either occur internally, through insider threats, or externally, through remote Command and Control servers.

 Keep in mind that some advanced Malware and Ransomware strains, like SUNBURST, randomize delays between C&C communications.

-How to Prevent Data Exfiltration
+How to Prevent Data Exfiltration in 2022

 The key to data exfiltration prevention is to implement security solutions that address all of the common vectors for a data exfiltration attack ANCHOR LINK TO BELOW